 Pwnies Nominations

-pwnie for best server-side bug
+pwnie for best desktop bug

-pwnie for best client-side bug
+pwnie for the best mobile bug

-Nominate the best client-side bug
+Nominate the best mobile bug

 pwnie for best cryptographic attack